TERREMEMBER/znbase/docs/content/v2.2/api/ysql/exprs/window_functions/sql-syntax-semantics.md

 The [`frame_clause`](../../../syntax_resources/grammar_diagrams/#frame-clause) specifies the set of rows constituting the so-called [_window frame_](./#frame-clause-semantics-for-window-functions).
 In general, this will be a subset of the rows in the current [_window_](./#the-window-definition-rule).
 Look at the two tables at the end of the section [Signature and purpose of each window function](../function-syntax-semantics/).

 - The functions in the first group, [Window functions that return an "int" or "double precision" value as a "classifier" of the rank of the row within its window](../function-syntax-semantics/#window-functions-that-return-an-int-or-double-precision-value-as-a-classifier-of-the-rank-of-the-row-within-its-window), are not sensitive to what the [`frame_clause`](../../../syntax_resources/grammar_diagrams/#frame-clause) specifies and always use all of the rows in the current [_window_](./#the-window-definition-rule).
-Yugabyte recommends that you therefore omit the [`frame_clause`](../../../syntax_resources/grammar_diagrams/#frame-clause) in the `OVER` clause that you use to invoke these functions.
+ZNbase recommends that you therefore omit the [`frame_clause`](../../../syntax_resources/grammar_diagrams/#frame-clause) in the `OVER` clause that you use to invoke these functions.

 - The functions in the second group, [Window functions that return columns of another row within the window](../function-syntax-semantics/#window-functions-that-return-column-s-of-another-row-within-the-window), make obvious sense when the scope within which the specified row is found is the entire [_window_](./#the-window-definition-rule).
 If you have one of the very rare use cases where the output that you want is produced by a different [`frame_clause`](../../../syntax_resources/grammar_diagrams/#frame-clause), then specify what you want explicitly.
 Otherwise, because it isn't the default, you must specify that the [_window frame_](./#frame-clause-semantics-for-window-functions) includes the entire current [_window_](./#the-window-definition-rule) like this: